DrslumpLin/OpenTca/README.md

 ## 2. Functions and IO

+`All the input shpfiles should have a local coordinate system (i.e. meter as the unit).
+The program does not accept shapefile with WGS84 coordinates (i.e. latitude and longitude). `

 ### Input:

 **Road network (shapefile of linestrings)**

-The road network should already include topology information (for those who have no idea on how to build a road network topology, see appendix).
+The road network should already include topology information (for those who have no idea on how to build a road network topology, see [Appendix](#appendix)).
 The road network can be an undirected or directed road network.
 * *Undirected road network*: users need to specify the fields of "ID", "source", and "target"
 * *Directed road network*: users need to specify the fields of "ID", "source", "target " and "direction"